jamestiotio/deLIGHT/README.md

     - Finally, the overall size of the lighter is larger than the usual lighter.
 This is due to the slightly bulky structure of the M5Stick-C. On the other hand, the M5Stick-C is jam-packed with plenty of features in such a tight space that the temptation to include everything in such an Apple-like compact design is quite high.

 5. Our design focus is on rapid prototyping, as well as iterative development and feature testing.
 Therefore, our code currently should only be used during development and not in a production-level environment.

+## Future Work

+Several improvements (and new ideas) that could be implemented include:

+1. Better reliability/control/safety in terms of precision and accuracy of the magnitude of the electrical current discharge (so as to not overload any components), as well as the overall reliability of the whole electrical circuit.
+Short-circuits and accidental contacts with live wires/batteries were encountered quite often during testing, which should not be the case.

+2. Integration with Siri.
+M5Stick-C has a microphone that could support this integration.
+Apple's HAP might be needed for this.

+3. An additional security feature in terms of Morse code tapping password detection (?).

+4. (Old Idea) 3D Capacitor Pattern Lock (setup of three perpendicular plates).

 ## Acknowledgements